romaonthego/REPagedScrollView/README.md

 ```

 Please note that if your installation fails, it may be because you are installing with a version of Git lower than CocoaPods is expecting.
 Please ensure that you are running Git >= **1.8.0** by executing `git --version`.
 You can get a full picture of the installation details by executing `pod install --verbose`.

+### Manual Install

+All you need to do is drop `REPagedScrollView` files into your project, and add `#include "REPagedScrollView.h"` to the top of classes that will use it.